atrahhdis/mahasivipassana/content/_index.md

 # Welcome to Mahasi Vipassana Meditation Resources (MVMR)

-On this website you will find all the required information in order to learn the practice of **Vipassana (Insight) meditation**, as taught by Venerable [Mahasi Sayadaw]({{< ref "bio.md" >}}).
+Here you will find all the required information in order to learn the practice of **Vipassana (Insight) meditation**, as taught by Venerable [Mahasi Sayadaw]({{< ref "bio.md" >}}).

 **Mahasi Vipassana** meditation technique is widely known as **"Mahasi noting"**.

 ## How to use this website

-It is highly suggested to read all the Mahasi material offered on MVMR, as this will help you understand the technique in depth.
+It is highly suggested to read all related Mahasi Sayadaw's text offered on MVMR, as this will help you understand the technique in depth.

 However, if you want to learn the basics in order to get going with your practice, you can: